Energy & Environment is a peer-reviewed interdisciplinary scholarly journal (ISSN: 0958-305X)

 Mission Statement:

-"Energy & Environment (E&E) is an interdisciplinary academic journal debating issues arising from aspirations of ‘integrated’ policy-making and academic analysis.
-It serves as a forum for constructive and professional debate and the search for solutions in a policy area that remains a focus of politics at all levels and involves major regulatory and investment efforts.
+"Energy & Environment (E&E) is a scholarly, peer-reviewed, interdisciplinary journal aimed at natural scientists, technologists, social scientists and policy-makers.
+It debates issues arising from aspirations of 'integrated' policy-making and academic analysis and serves as a forum for constructive and professional debate and the search for solutions in a policy area that remains a focus of politics at all levels and involves major regulatory and investment efforts.
 Social scientists and policy makers, natural scientists as well as technologists are addressed, indeed everybody concerned with the direct and indirect environmental impacts of energy acquisition, transport, production and use.
 Our objective is to inform across professional and disciplinary boundaries and debate the social, economic, political and technological implications of environmental controls, as well as interrogate the science claims made to justify environmental regulations of the energy industries, including transport.
 Contributors are asked to use language that bridges disciplinary divides.
+Regular issues include submitted and invited papers that are rigorously peer reviewed, as well as shorter personal viewpoints and technical communications that are not peer reviewed and often give controversial voices a platform.

-Regular issues include submitted and invited papers that are rigorously peer reviewed.
 Book reviews, conference reports, and letters are usually included, as is the editor’s regular piece 'Fuel for Thought' which aims to keep readers informed about developments in key issue areas impinging on energy policy: energy policy, new energy technologies, the climate change science debate and intergovernmental battles over access to resources and emission reductions.
 Nuclear developments are summarised with the help of World Nuclear News, from World Nuclear Association, London.

 Some Journal History and Information about the Editorial Board:

-"Political Agenda"
+Misinterpreted Quote: "Political Agenda"

 An out of context quote of editor Dr. Sonja Boehmer-Christiansen has it's meaning frequently distorted, "I'm following my political agenda -- a bit, anyway," ...
 "But isn't that the right of the editor?"
 (Origin: The Chronicle of Higher Education).